This README is for babel-loader v8 + Babel v7 Check the 7.x branch for docs with Babel v6

 loader: 'babel',

-webpack then tries to load the babel
+}webpack then tries to load the babel package instead of the babel-loader.

-, as it is deprecated in Babel v6.
-(Instead, install @babel/cli
+To fix this, you should uninstall the npm package babel, as it is deprecated in Babel v6.
+(Instead, install @babel/cli or @babel/core.)

-and you cannot uninstall it yourself, use the complete name of the loader in the webpack config:
+In the case one of your dependencies is installing babel and you cannot uninstall it yourself, use the complete name of the loader in the webpack config:

 {